tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 ## How does it work?

-Under the hood, the `shell` operator forks the `tenzir` process and spawns `zeek` or `suricata` as child process.
-The operator then rewires stdin and stdout of the `tenzir` process such their byte streams get routed through stdin and stdout of the forked child.
+Under the hood, the `shell` operator spawns `zeek` or `suricata` as child process.
+The operator then copies the bytes from at stdin of the `tenzir` process to the child's stdin using a Unix pipe (and in reverse for stdout).

 Compare this to the "standard" approach: